moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 To remove an app user, select **Remove customer** next to the email address of the customer you want to remove.

-You can ask the Analytical Platform team to add or remove users to the access list on the [#analytical-platform-support](https://app.slack.com/client/T02DYEB3A/C4PF7QAJZ) Slack channel or by email to[analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).
+You can ask the Analytical Platform team to add or remove users to the access list on the [#analytical-platform-support](https://app.slack.com/client/T02DYEB3A/C4PF7QAJZ) Slack channel or by email to [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).

-### Access the app
+### Accessing the deployed app

+#### Apps hosted on Cloud Platform

+Your deployed app can be accessed at two URLs:

+- `prod` is at: `repository-name.apps.live.cloud-platform.service.justice.gov.uk`
+- `dev` is at: `repository-name-dev.apps.live.cloud-platform.service.justice.gov.uk`

+(where `repository-name` is the name of the relevant GitHub repository)

+By default, your user list will not have access to the `dev` deployed app.

+#### Pre-migration apps

 Your deployed app can be accessed at `repository-name.apps.alpha.mojanalytics.xyz`, where `repository-name` is the name of the relevant GitHub repository.

 If the repository name contains underscores, these will be converted to dashes in the app URL.
 For example, an app with a repository called `repository_name` would have the URL `repository-name.apps.alpha.mojanalytics.xyz`.

+#### Authenticating to your app

 When accessing an app, you can choose whether to sign in using an email link (default) or a one-time passcode.
 To sign in with a one-time passcode, add `/login?method=code` to the end of the app's URL, for example, `https://kpi-s3-proxy.apps.alpha.mojanalytics.xyz/login?method=code`.
-This requires the app to have been deployed since the auth-proxy [release on 30/01/19](https://github.com/ministryofjustice/analytics-platform-auth-proxy/releases/tag/v0.1.8).
+This requires the app to have been deployed since the [auth-proxy release on 30th Jan 2019](https://github.com/ministryofjustice/analytics-platform-auth-proxy/releases/tag/v0.1.8).

-#### Troubleshooting app sign-in
+#### **Troubleshooting app sign-in**

 ##### "That email address is not authorized for this app (or possibly another error occurred)" error, after entering email address